maubanel/UE5-Hello-World/ignore-license/README.md

 ##### `Step 10.`\|`SUU&G`| :large_blue_diamond:

 Now go to the project in your **Finder** and look to see the **LICENSE** file you created on **GitHub**.
-WHen you pulled from the server it added it locally.
+When you pulled from the server it added it locally.
 This is how we work in teams.
 We can pull work from other team members to integrate their changes.

 ![LICENSE file now local](images/LocalLicenseFIle.jpg)